Buying your first home is an exciting time for anyone. If you’ve just signed the papers, congratulations!

 Although a luxurious corner sofa looks great, if you’re moving into a small apartment with limited space, it wouldn’t be the wisest of choices.
 Spend time researching the right sofa for you, from large leather corner sofas to small and compact velvet 2 seaters – you just need to find the one that best suits your style.

 The colour of your new sofa is an important factor in creating a stylish and welcoming home.
-Go bold by clashing a statement teal sofa with a patterned armchair, or play it cool with a classic brown number.
+Go bold by clashing a statement teal sofa with a patterned armchair, or play it cool with a classic grey number.
 Take your time figuring out which material and colour is best for your lifestyle – if you’re a little clumsy with your red wine at the weekend, a cream fabric sofa isn’t going to be suitable, is it?

 Now the perfect sofa has been discovered and added to your basket, it’s time to look at other essential living room furniture pieces, like a sturdy TV unit or classy coffee table.